-When facing an assault charge in the District of Columbia, a skilled Washington DC criminal lawyer can help you navigate through the complicated DC legal system.
-Here is some of the basic information you will need to know as you begin your defense.
-For your convenience, there is also a more detailed examination of DC assault laws here.
+When facing an assault charge in the DC, a DC criminal lawyer can help you navigate through the complicated DC legal system.
+A skilled DC assault attorney will be essential in giving you a detailed examination of DC assault laws.

 Types of Assault